fmoncomble/X-scraper/docs/README.md

 ## Known issues and limitations
 ### Too many requests
 The add-on collects tweets by automatically scrolling the search results page.
-This makes repeated calls to the 𝕏/Twitter server, which eventually **times out** with a 429 response (Too may requests).
+This makes repeated calls to the 𝕏/Twitter server, which eventually **times out** with a 429 response (Too many requests).
 When that happens (generally after scraping ~900 tweets), **download the file**, reset, allow a few minutes for the server to 'cool down', then adjust your search parameters to avoid collecting duplicates and resume scraping.
 ### Interface redesign
 **⚠️ Important!** In v0.2, the add-on's popup window needs to remain open for the extension to behave properly.
 Clicking outside it, switching to another tab/window, or switching to a different app will cause it to close, effectively preventing the user from interacting with the extension during or after the scraping process.
 **This is addressed in v0.3 through a redesigned interface:** make sure to download the newest version.